224Helix/MagSail-Stability-and-Wind-Simulation/README.md

 ## Significance

-By explicitly constraining physical assumptions and modeling regime, this study provides a systematic framework for evaluating MagSail feasibility under realistic stellar wind variability.
+By explicitly constraining physical assumptions and the modeling regime, this study provides a systematic framework for evaluating MagSail feasibility under realistic stellar wind variability.
 Results are relevant to theoretical studies, computational modeling, and understanding magnetically mediated spacecraft dynamics in astrophysical plasmas.

 ### Documentation